Red Rock Coulee: Geologic setting

 The large spherical concretions at Red Rocks Coulee are hosted in the Late Cretaceous (Campanian) Bearpaw Formation, which makes up the bedrock in the area.
 The formation lies close to surface under a thin layer of soil, and it has been sculpted by erosion, exposing the concretions and creating areas of badlands and hoodoos.
 The dark gray shale, with beds of greenish and gray sandstone and siltstone, pale grey bentonite, and brown ironstone in the bedrock create bands of color across the exposed badlands.
-The Bearpaw Formation was deposited in the Western Interior Seaway and it includes a variety of marine fossils, primarily remains of ammonites, bivalves, and fish.
+The Bearpaw Formation was deposited in the Western Interior Seaway.
+It includes a variety of marine fossils, primarily remains of ammonites, bivalves, and fish.

 The concretions formed after the sediments had been deposited, when mineral cement, primarily calcite and ironstone, precipitated around bits of shell, bone, and other biological debris.
 The concretions grew outward as circulating waters deposited more layers of cement.
 The cement makes the concretions resistant to erosion compared to the surrounding sediments, and the iron minerals give them their reddish color.
 Close examination of the concretions may reveal traces of the original bedding and other sedimentary structures.
 There may also be "growth rings" produced by the layers of cement, as well as remnants of the fossils that were the nucleus for cementation.